Mindful-AI-Assistants/storytelling-first-semester-2024/README.md

 ## 📖 Readings

 Additionally, we provide files of books studied during the program.
+These readings complement our classroom learning